novoda/espresso-support/README.md

 }
 ```

-:warning: This rule requires the `extras` module to be included for the app under test, so it can open the `ViewActivity`.

 ## Testing behavior with TalkBack enabled

 Often, our apps will behave differently when TalkBack is enabled to offer a more streamlined experience for users of screen readers.